 Several key things were necessary for a good installation.

 1. Proximity to the batteries.

-By being close to the batteries the inverter is able to get maximum current when needed without losing power in the cabling.
-Also there is less chance the cables would heat up under heavy loads.
+By being close to the batteries, the inverter is able to get maximum current when needed without losing power in the cabling.
+Also, there is less chance the cables will heat up under heavy loads.
 I have around 18 inches of 2 gauge battery cable and they never feel even warm.

 2.Isolated from the batteries air space.